 If you don’t like nutmeg this is NOT the cookie for you!

-The only warning I really have to give about these yummy low carb butter cookies (besides the fact that they are addictive) is that they will totally crumble on the cookie sheet if you try to remove them before they’re totally cool.
-Also, don’t expect them to hold the round shape they will flatten out quite a bit.
-It doesn’t change the flavor at all.
+I want to make sure you know one important thing about making this keto Christmas cookie recipe.
+While I love these yummy low carb butter cookies (besides the fact that they are addictive) is that they will totally crumble on the cookie sheet if you try to remove them before they’re totally and completely cooled.
+Also, don’t expect them to hold their round shape as they will flatten out quite a bit so make sure to give each cookie dough blob room on the baking sheet.
+The good news is that this flattening doesn’t change the flavor at all.

-Although you can freeze either the dough or the finished cookie I think they are too delicate to ship.
-If you do decide to freeze them use a hard container (like a food grade plastic) and put a layer of waxed paper between each layer of cookies.
+Although you can freeze either the cookie dough or the finished Christmas cookie, I think they are too delicate to ship.
+If you do decide to freeze them, use a hard container (like a food grade plastic) and put a layer of waxed paper between each layer of cookies.
 They should be just fine for up to 3 months.
-Because of the nutmeg flavor they really are the perfect low carb Christmas cookies!
+Because of the nutmeg flavor, of all the low carb Christmas desserts I’ve created, these are by far my favorite.
+Hope you and your family enjoy them as much as mine do.

 Nutmeg Butter Balls Recipe